patherstevenson/MasterThesis/README.md

 ## Supervision

-This thesis was conducted under the supervision of [Dr. Marc Tommasi](https://chercheurs.lille.inria.fr/tommasi/), professor at University of Lille and researcher at Inria – Team Magnet.
+This thesis was conducted under the supervision of [Dr. Marc Tommasi](https://chercheurs.lille.inria.fr/tommasi/), professor at University of Lille and Head researcher at Inria – Team Magnet.

 ## Citation